WilliamMarti/CCNA/CDP - LLDP.md

 CDP/LLDP share info with and discover info about neighboring devices

-L2 Discovery BUT t hey can share L3 info
+L2 Discovery BUT they can share L3 info

 CDP = Cisco proprietary